Sea Cliff, New York: Government

-As of April 5, 2021, the Mayor of Sea Cliff Elena Villafane.
+As of April 5, 2021, the Mayor of Sea Cliff was Elena Villafane.

+In the 2024 U.S. presidential election, the majority of Sea Cliff voters voted for Kamala D. Harris (D).

+In March 2025, Robert Ehrlich, the founder of Pirate's Booty, falsely claimed to be the mayor of Sea Cliff during a "tense standoff at Village Hall", making reference to the Citizen Empowerment Act.
+Village officials refuted Ehrlich's claim.
+Ehrlich ran for mayor as a write-in candidate, but lost to Villafane by a vote of 1,064-62.

 Education

 The village is part of the North Shore School District.

 Landmarks

 Several buildings in Sea Cliff, mostly Victorian houses, are listed on the National Register of Historic Places.
 Many of them were built as summer homes as part of Sea Cliff's late nineteenth century role as a resort town, and they have been collectively called "one of the best collections of late Victorian era architecture in Nassau County."

 Properties in Sea Cliff listed on the National Register of Historic Places include: